TRAX (light rail): FrontRunner

 When FrontRunner (UTA's commuter rail train) started running on April 26, 2008, the only transfer station between the FrontRunner and TRAX was Salt Lake Central (Salt Lake Intermodal Hub), with the FrontRunner running north from that station to Ogden.
-However, with the opening of the FrontRunner South extension on December 10, 2012, with service south to Provo, Murray Central was added as second transfer station which allowed for transfer to the Blue and Red lines.
-Although not part of the FrontRunner South extension, FrontRunner service at the new North Temple Bridge/Guadalupe station also began on the same day.
-When the Airport extension of the Green Line opened for service on April 14, 2013, this station became the third transfer station between FrontRunner and TRAX.
+However, with the opening of the FrontRunner South extension on December 10, 2012, with service south to Provo, Murray Central station was added as second transfer station which allowed for transfer to the Blue and Red lines.
+Although not part of the FrontRunner South extension, FrontRunner service at the new North Temple station also began on the same day.
+When the Airport extension of the Green Line opened for service on April 14, 2013, this station became the third transfer station between FrontRunner and TRAX at the North Temple Bridge/Guadalupe station.
 The FrontRunner portion of this station was built to provide a transfer station between FrontRunner and the Green Line, since the reroute of the Green Line for the Airport extension would have left the Green Line without any common station with FrontRunner.

 S Line

 For several years a TRAX spur into the Salt Lake City neighborhood of Sugar House had been contemplated.
 A series of community meetings were held in Sugar House as part of a larger transit study undertaken by UTA.
 Several transit alternatives were presented to the neighborhood, including bus rapid transit, light rail, and a streetcar.
 The streetcar seemed to be the preferred alternative.
 On October 20, 2010, the S Line (known then as Sugar House Streetcar) received a $26 million federal grant that allowed the street car to be completed in less than two years.
-It used an existing rail line running along 2200 South from the Central Pointe TRAX Station to approximately 1100 East, near the primary Sugar House shopping district.
+It used an existing rail line running along 2200 South from the Central Pointe TRAX station to approximately 1100 East, near the primary Sugar House shopping district.
 The first phase of the S Line opened on December 8, 2013.